hydroclaus/hgs_grammar/README.md

 ## Release Notes

+### 2017-Mar-02
+- preparation for HydroGeoSphere user meeting in Bayreuth
+- fix for problem definition at beginning for both Sublime Text and TextMate

+### 2016-Feb-28
+- initial commit

 ### 2016-Apr-18
 - fix: everything from the beginning of the file until "end title" is now treated as a block comment